+Most of the other costs are general living expenses.
 A short online questionnaire provided by the federal government called a Net Price Calculator gives an estimate of the actual cost of college attendance to you.
-It takes into account the average amount of scholarships and grants received by USK students.
+It takes into account the average amount of scholarships and grants received by USK undergraduates.
 It is not a guarantee.
-Always speak with University of Saint Katherine staff about your exact situation, email@example.com or firstname.lastname@example.org.
+Always speak with University of Saint Katherine staff about your exact situation, firstname.lastname@example.org or email@example.com.

 Scholarships are awarded by the University of Saint Katherine as well as by outside agencies and foundations.
 Students may also qualify for State and Federal Student Aid Programs.

 Presidential Scholarship: $10,000 per year.
 Must have a minimum 3.0 cumulative GPA and be graduating from high school or transferring from an accredited college.
-The Presidential Scholarship cannot be combined with an athletic scholarship.
+Students who will be playing on a USK athletic team are ineligible for the Presidential Scholarship but they may be eligible for athletic and/or other academic scholarships.

 Other Academic Merit: $1,000 – $1,500 per year.
 All current students are eligible to receive $500 for achieving Dean’s List or $750 for President’s List, to be applied toward the following semester’s tuition.